CouncilofLorien/counciloflorien.github.io/docs/original/rulings/faq-7.md

 _Ringlore_: Add "Playable only during the site phase.
 Tap the sage and the site."

-_Roac the Raven: Remove "-no modifications to the influence check are required."
+_Roac the Raven_: Remove "-no modifications to the influence check are required."
 Replace with "-treat this influence check as though it were made by a Diplomat."

 _\*Sacrifice of Form_:  Replace "-3 to any body checks..." with "+3 to any body checks..."